 2020 has vastly accelerated the digital world.
 As we spent an increasing amount of time at home, we turned online for both work and play.
 As such, technology has moved apace and the digital realm is becoming an increasingly familiar presence.
 It is perhaps unsurprising therefore that some of this year’s hottest recruitment website trends involve the injection of realism in some form.
-We will also see a growing number of websites adopt a sense of calm in their design, from a minimalistic approach to a calming colour scheme – a direct reaction to the tumult that we have all experienced over the past year.
+We will also see a growing number of websites adopt a sense of calm in their design.
+From a minimalistic approach to a calming colour scheme, this is a reaction to the tumult that we have all experienced over the past year.

 2020 was a tough year and the start of 2021 isn’t exactly the shiny, new, restriction-free year we had once hoped for.
-What many people want is calm, order and simplicity – and web designers are meeting that feeling head-on with soothing colours, minimalism, white space and rounded shapes.
+What many people want is calm, order and simplicity.
+Web designers are meeting that feeling head-on with soothing colours, minimalism, white space and rounded shapes.
 Calm colour schemes have the added affect of being easier on the eyes which, given the increased time we are all spending online, is great for user experience.
-Ultimately, we all want visitors to spend more time on our websites – by simplifying the design and employing soft colours, you’ll make it easier for them to do that.
+Ultimately, we all want visitors to spend more time on our websites.
+By simplifying the design and employing soft colours, you’ll make it easier for them to do that.

 Last year in an article on website trends we talked about skeuomorphism – a design effect in which objects look and act like their real-life counterparts, e.g. Apple’s rubbish bin for deleting files.
 Neumorphism was born from skeuomorphism and falls somewhere in the middle of the ultra-realism of skeuomorphism and flat design.
 Rather than recreating reality, it uses shadow and light to create the feeling that components are emerging from the background.
 It adds layers and creates depth and the effect is a minimalist design with a sense of 3-D elements.
 A kind of new, heightened reality.